This is Afghanistan EITI's 2019 annual progress report, published in May 2020.

 The regulations require that no later than ten days following the execution of any mining contract, the Ministry of Mines and Petroleum (MoMP) is to publish an announcement summarising the material terms of the contract, including a summary of the minimum working obligations, rate of royalties and other material revenues and benefits that the government will derive from the contract.

-Afghanistan asked companies to report their legal owners in the most recent EITI Report, listing individually any person or entity holding 10% or more of the shares.
-Beneficial ownership was not investigated, but President Ashraf Ghani confirmed in a meeting in May 2016 that "We will give the EITI beneficial ownership requirements high priority".
+Afghanistan asked companies to report their legal and beneficial owners in the most recent EITI Report, listing individually any person or entity holding 10% or more of the shares.
+The Afghanistan Central Business Regstry & IP operates a portal ('online verification' section) where the legal ownership of all companies incorporated in Afghanistan is disclosed.

 Production in Afghanistan is severely constrained due to the security situation and other limitations.
 Although there is much potential, for example for copper production in the Aynak copper project, most production is limited to coal.
-The latest AEITI Report shows that total production disclosed by the government for the year 2013 amounted to 1.6 million tonnes, of which the vast majority (1.5) was coal and the rest was cement.
+The 2016-2017 EITI Report shows that total coal production disclosed by the government for the year 2017 amounted to 1.8 million tonnes, alongside gold, cement, marble, talc and stone.

 Afghanistan has extensive mineral deposits and potential for oil and gas production.
 Due to conflict, political instability and inadequate infrastructure, the extractive industries are relatively underdeveloped.